 When it hears Janus v.
 American Federation of State, County, and Municipal Employees, Council 31, the Supreme Court will decide whether public-sector unionism violates the First Amendment rights of workers who refuse to join unions.
 The case will be one of America’s most consequential for government labor–management relations.
 If the Court rules for the plaintiffs, state and local government workers in 22 states will no longer have to subsidize organized labor as a condition of employment; instead, they will be free to choose the organizations to which to contribute money, or to contribute not at all.
 Janus thus affords the Court an opportunity to reinstate workers’ rights to free speech and association, and to restore some political balance by preventing public-employee unions from using money forcibly pried from workers opposed to or unenthusiastic about their agenda.

 If it rules this way, the Supreme Court would overturn a 40-year old precedent, Abood v.
-Detroit Federation of Teachers.
+Detroit Board of Education.
 Most observers think that the justices will do it: Janus marks the fourth time in five years that the Court has accepted a case about the constitutionality of public-sector unionism.
 The spate of recent cases, on this view, reflects the conservative majority’s desire to overturn Abood.
 Perusal of the Court’s jurisprudence going back to the 1950s shows that it has long struggled to determine the constitutionality of various laws that encourage unionism in the private as well as the public sectors.
 Constitutional history also underscores the conundrums created by importing private-sector labor practices into a government setting.

 Twenty-eight U.S. states currently have right-to-work laws, ensuring that employees in unionized workplaces cannot be compelled to join a union as a condition of employment, or pay union fees, though they still largely receive the same benefits as unionized workers.
 Twenty-two states, however—the states that the Janus ruling will affect—are non-right-to-work, meaning that workers in unionized workplaces must either become union members or pay the union fees.
 How does current law in non-right-to-work states facilitate strong unions?
 To form a union, workers must hold an election determining whether they want a union to serve as the “exclusive representative” of all employees in a “bargaining unit.”
 If a one-time majority says yes, a specific union (AFSCME, SEIU, the Teamsters, or another) is so designated.
 Every union wants the right to be workers’ exclusive representative because that right is a powerful one.
 Employers must bargain with the designated union over wages, benefits, and working conditions.
 The union can bar individual workers and other unions from negotiating with management.
 Other unions or groups cannot represent workers in that bargaining unit.
 From the union’s point of view, a representational monopoly yields “labor peace.”